akeneo/pim-docs/install_pim/docker/installation_docker.rst

 Run behat tests
 ---------------

-The tests are to be run inside the containers.
+The tests have to be run inside the containers.
 Start by configuring Behat:

 .. code-block:: bash
     $ make behat.yml